-- to the Capital Accumulation Pension Plan for each of the 2006 and 2007 plan years, 7.25% of that year's earnings before taxes of our National Lock and Timberline divisions (with certain adjustments, including a reduction in 2007 due to certain wage limitations); and - to our 401(k) plan for each of the 2006 and 2007 plan years, a matching contribution of 5% of the earnings before taxes of the participant's business unit up to 100% of the participant's eligible earnings.
+- to the Capital Accumulation Pension Plan for each of the last three plan years, 7.25% of that year's earnings before taxes of our National Lock and Timberline units for 2007 and 2006 and our CompX security products division and Livorsi marine components unit for 2008 (with certain adjustments); and - to our 401(k) plan for each of the last three plan years, a matching contribution of 5% of the earnings before taxes of the participant's business unit up to 100% of the participant's eligible earnings.

 Each of Messrs.
 Bowers and James received such contributions, which are disclosed in his all other compensation column in the Summary Compensation table in this proxy statement.
-For the 2007 plan year, the committee approved a total contribution for all of the participants in the Capital Accumulation Pension Plan and the 401(k) Plan of approximately \$1.9 million (as compared to \$1.8 million for the 2006 plan year), subject to certain limitations of the Internal Revenue Code and the respective plans.
+For each of the 2008, 2007 and 2006 plan years, the committee approved a total contribution for all of the participants in the Capital Accumulation Pension Plan and the 401(k) Plan of approximately \$1.6 million, \$1.9 million and \$1.8 million, respectively, subject to certain limitations of the Internal Revenue Code and the respective plans.

-We also contributed annually to Mr. Camozzi's account under the Registered Pension Plan for Employees of Waterloo Furniture Components Ltd., a defined contribution plan sponsored by our Canadian subsidiary.
-The amount of the contribution is set by Canadian law based on Mr. Camozzi's annual cash compensation.
-The contributions we made to Mr. Camozzi under this plan for each of the 2006 and 2007 plan years are included in his all other compensation column in the Summary Compensation table in this proxy statement.
+We also contributed annually to Mr. Boland's account under the Registered Pension Plan for Employees of Waterloo Furniture Components Ltd., a defined contribution plan sponsored by our Canadian subsidiary.
+The amount of the contribution is set by Canadian law based on Mr. Boland's annual cash compensation.
+The contributions we made to Mr. Boland under this plan for the 2008 plan year is included in his all other compensation column in the Summary Compensation table in this proxy statement.

 Equity-Based Compensation.
-Prior to 2005, we decided to forego the grant of any equity compensation to our employees, although we continue to grant annual awards of stock to our nonemployee directors.
+Prior to 2006, we decided to forego the grant of any equity compensation to our employees, although we continue to grant annual awards of stock to our nonemployee directors as a portion of their annual retainers.
 We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2008, other than annual grants of stock to our nonemployee directors.
+We do not currently anticipate any equity-based compensation will be granted in 2009, other than annual grants of stock to our nonemployee directors.
 See the Director Compensation section in this proxy statement for a discussion of these annual grants.
-The dollar amount for option awards appearing in the Summary Compensation table represents the income or loss we recognized for financial statement reporting purposes in each of 2006 and 2007 for stock options to purchase shares of our class A common stock, which stock options were granted prior to 2005.
+The dollar amount for option awards appearing in the Summary Compensation table represents the expense or income we recognized for financial statement reporting purposes in each of the last three years for stock options to purchase shares of our class A common stock, which stock options were granted prior to 2006.